Azure/template-building-blocks/templates/buildingBlocks/multi-vm-n-nic-m-storage/README.md

   - Select your `Subscription` from the drop-down list.
   - For the `Resource group`, you can either create a new resource group or use an existing resource group.
   - Select the region where you'd like to deploy the VNet in the `Location` drop-down list.
+4. Deploy a VNet.
+For more information see the [vnet-n-subnet](https://github.com/mspnp/template-building-blocks/blob/v1.0.0/templates/buildingBlocks/vnet-n-subnet/README.md) building block template.
-4. In the `Settings` section, enter a URI to a valid parameter file.
+5. In the `Settings` section, enter a URI to a valid parameter file.
 There are several [example parameter files](https://github.com/mspnp/template-building-blocks/tree/v1.0.0/scenarios/multi-vm-n-nic-m-storage/parameters) in Github.
 Note that if you want to use one of these parameter files the URI must be the path to the `raw` file in Github.
 These parameter files require pre-existing VNets and subnets and the deployment will fail if they do not exist.
 You will need to inspect the parameters to determine these requirements.
-5. Review the terms and conditions, then click the **I agree to the terms and conditions stated above** checkbox.
+6. Review the terms and conditions, then click the **I agree to the terms and conditions stated above** checkbox.
-6. Click the **Purchase** button.
+7. Click the **Purchase** button.
-7. Wait for the deployment to complete.
+8. Wait for the deployment to complete.

 ### PowerShell